JaRutkowski/eLibrary/elibrary-micro/README.md

-# jfs-operations
+# elibrary-micro

-jfs-operations is the backend application which consists of the three layers:
+elibrary-micro is the backend application which consists of the three layers:

 * model (domain entities and repositories),
 * service (business logic implementation),